shoover/shawnhoover.dev/README.md

 ## But also infrastructure

-And then there's the 200 lines of YAML, because what's a cloud-era project with a 1:4 ratio of content development to infrastructre work?
+And then there's the 200 lines of YAML, because what's a cloud-era project with a 1:4 ratio of content development to infrastructure work?
 This is roughly the minimum to spin up a static site on S3 and CloudFront with https.
-The idea is it beats running a $5/mo server and manually tuning nginx config, and I wanted to automate the stuff I always mess up doing in the console, for some value of "worth."
+I guess it's easier and cheaper than running a server.

 The remaining sections document various outposts on the journey to displaying a web page on the internet.
 The first two are fine for this project.

 1. Manual S3/CloudFront/ACM provisioning
 1. Automate static site deployment with CloudFormation